-Most higher education positions require the applicant to have a minimum of a bachelor or master’s degree.
-Take a close look at the job posting to determine the educational requirements and think about listing those that are relevant to the position.
+Most higher education positions require applicants to have a minimum of a bachelor’s or master’s degree.
+Take a close look at the job posting to determine the educational requirements and think about listing those relevant to the position.
 There is no need to list your high school diploma.

-If it has been a significant amount of time between achieving your last degree and the date of which you are applying for a new position, consider not including graduation dates.
+If it has been a significant amount of time between achieving your last degree and the date you are applying for a new position, consider not including graduation dates.

 A general rule of thumb is to start your education list with the most recent completions.
 State the name of your degree, the institution, and the institution’s location, then the year of graduation or expected completion, if applicable.
 Under your education, include any teaching certifications or other credentials you have received.